Blog

 1. The Chemical Signature (Scent Glands)

-- Directly along the chin and lower lip.
+- Along the chin and lower lip.

-- Exactly at the corners of their mouth.
+- At the corners of their mouth.

-- Heavily along the side of their cheeks.
+- Along the side of their cheeks.

 - Between their eyes and the base of their ears.